c43721/react-skills-test/README.md

 I had fun when doing this challenge.
 I knew when I started I was able to do it quickly, but I also realized I could use this opportunity to flex my skills.
 I have a lot of experience in researching new topics and packages, and this is great proof of that.
 With using a new CSS framework like `chakra`, to `date-fns`, I believe I proved that I can dive into a new techology fast and contribute to creating something new, even if it's not perfect first try.

+# Potential Improvements

+There's a few, let's go through them step by step.

+1. Automatic coupons
+    Right now, it's a manual process, and that's not good.
+I had a couple of ideas on how to do this actually.
+Here are some of those ideas;

+        - Compare all ingredients and their names to their ingredient ID, check with the specials array's ingedient id, and send that as an array
+        - User has option to either select an ingredient, or provide their own
+        - Allow dropdown of coupons when creating new recipe.

+    I had the right idea I think on all 3 of these, just didn't have the correct execution of them.

+2. Better form placements
+    Form placement matters.
+For this, it was easier to go with just a flex container instead of fidgeting with Formik and Grid.
+Grid would have been nice, however timeboxing myself became the issue.

 # Credits

 takeoutlist.com for this [default-image](https://www.takeoutlist.com/assets/images/food_default.png) on Google Images